Vkautlya99/vikram-kautlya/README.md

 # vikram-kautlya
 hey everybody here on github , this is me vikram kautlya.
 I am a computer science engeneering student.
-I am developing skills in data science in python.
+I am developing skills in data science in python and working on web developement also .